 - Doses greater than 45 mg orally every 2 hours are rarely required.

-In intravenous administration, high parenteral doses should be performed intravenously accompanied by atropine in order to compensate for the possible adverse effects of Neostigmine.
+In intravenous administration, high parenteral doses should be performed intravenously accompanied by atropine to compensate for the possible adverse effects of Neostigmine.

 In intramuscular administration

 - In adults, doses of 1.5 mg (0.022 mg/kg) are prescribed in a single dose.

 - If a cholinergic reaction occurs, it should be discontinued, and atropine should be administered.